3012.8 Reloadable Debit Card Account Procedure

 11. Dean/Director’s office keeps a copy of the forms for internal records.

-12. Dean/Director’s office sends the original forms to Cash Management via inter-d mail or e-mail to the Cash Management Office (cstdnfnd@bussvc.wisc.edu).
+12. Dean/Director’s office sends the original forms to Cash Management via inter-d mail or email to the Cash Management Office (cstdnfnd@bussvc.wisc.edu).

 13. Cash Management processes the request.